We Tested Boxed Mac-and-Cheeses, and This Is the Best One

 This macaroni and cheese was just shy of perfection.
 The noodles were soft, and the cheese sauce was a bit thinner than the others with not a clump in sight.
 We enjoyed the cheesy flavor, although it could have been a little cheesier.

+And here you have the best boxed mac and cheese!
 Like the Kraft macaroni and cheese, the Kroger variety called for a quarter cup of butter.
 But the powdered cheese packet must be slightly different; the end result was more forward in cheese flavor.

 Again, we think these noodles could go with a tad less butter, but we did love the incredibly creamy cheese sauce.
 The noodles were soft and perfectly coated in the cheese sauce, which was buttery enough to even make them slippery (a spoon is recommended here!).
 If you live near Kroger, you can't go wrong with the store's mac and cheese.